anotowski/TraderApp/README.md

   - nSubstitute

 ## Architecture overview
-Project is fallowing basic principles of clean architecture ( also called onion layered or hexagonal architecture).
+Project is fallowing basic principles of clean architecture ( also called onion or hexagonal architecture).
 In order to spice things up project also implements CQS(Command Query Separation) pattern by authors own implementation.
 Project will use some of the tactical Domain Driven Design patterns but is not a fully DDD project.
 This is an architectual decission that was made and has reflection in the decission log.